rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Maxwell-Boltzmann's distribution curve.md

 #### Change in temperature
 **Effects** (increase):
-- There is greater portion of high kinetic energy particles, distribution curve becomes flatter and lie to the right side.
+- There is greater portion of high kinetic energy molecules, distribution curve becomes flatter and lie to the right side.
-- Most probable kinetic energy and average kinetic energy increase, while the number of particles having these kinetic energies decrease.
+- Most probable kinetic energy and average kinetic energy increase, while the number of molecules having these kinetic energies decrease.
-- Range of kinetic energy increases as higher kinetic energy can be achieved.
+- Range of kinetic energy increases as higher kinetic energies can be achieved.
-- Area under the curves are the same as the number of particles remain unchanged.
+- Area under the curves are the same as the number of molecules remain unchanged.
 - Activation energy ($E_a$) remains unchanged.

 **Explanation** (increase):
 - An increase in temperature can increase the (average) kinetic energy of molecules.
-- There is a larger portion of molecules having kinetic energy equal or greater than activation energy.
+- There is a larger portion of molecules having kinetic energy equal to or greater than activation energy.
-- The collision frequency and hence the effective collisions increase.
+- The collision frequency and hence the effective collisions per unit time increase.
 Rate of reaction increases.
 ↪️ See also: HKDSE 2013 Paper 2 Q1(a)

 #### Presence of catalyst